DavidBetteridge/DavidBetteridge.github.io/blog_posts/2019-01-30-Chaining_Tasks.md

----
+START_META
-layout: post
+DATE: 2019-01-30
-title: Chaining Tasks
+TITLE: Chaining Tasks
----
+END_META

 The __await__ keyword makes it very easy for us to call multiple async methods from within a single method.
 For example